mikex86/scicore/thesis/thesis.md

 The library is designed with a focus on readability with shallow levels of abstraction in order to not obfuscate the underlying mathematics.
 Besides these vendor-specific libraries, the library is written in pure Java and does not use any other third-party libraries.

-# Introduction
+# Overview

-In this chapter, the problem of conversational AI is introduced and expressed as a mathematical problem.
+In the course of this thesis, we will express the problem of conversational AI as a mathematical problem.
 Concepts will be introduced from first principles and the layers of abstraction traversed from the low-level mathematical foundations to the high-level concept that is a conversational AI system.

 To start, the concept of a tensor will be introduced, which is a generalisation of a vector and a matrix and is the fundamental data structure in deep learning.